ales-t/wmt16-scripts/README.md

 INSTRUCTIONS
 ------------

-all scripts contain variables that you will need to set to run the scripts.
+Set all required variables in the global settings file:

-For processing the sample data, only paths to different toolkits need to be set.
+  ./settings.sh

-For processing new data, more changes will be necessary.
+As a first step, put your data in the following directory:

-As a first step, download the training data:
+  ./data

-  ./download_files.sh
+By default, the names of your files should be train.$SRC, train.$TGT, dev.$SRC etc.

 Then, preprocess the training, dev and test data: